Mike McManus (columnist): Government payout controversy

 On January 28, 2005, it was discovered that McManus was one of three media figures to accept money from the George W. Bush administration for targeted public endorsements of government policy.

-McManus was the third person to be implicated in an article by Tom Hamburger of The Los Angeles Times.
+McManus was the third person to be implicated in an article by The Los Angeles Times.
 It was revealed that McManus, who is a self-described "marriage advocate", was paid through a subcontractor of the Department of Health and Human Services to endorse a Bush-approved initiative defining marriage as strictly between a man and a woman.
 The payments were said to be $4,000 plus travel expenses, with an additional $49,000 paid to his organization, "Marriage Savers".
 McManus did not disclose this payment to his readers.